One Year Later, Leah Sharibu Remains in Boko Haram Captivity

 It is the only time Rebecca has heard from her daughter in unscripted text in 10 months.

-In its nine-year insurgency, Boko Haram has reportedly claimed more than 20,000 lives and displaced more than 2 million people.
+In its nine-year insurgency, an extremist group that is located primarily in Northern Nigeria has reportedly claimed more than 20,000 lives and displaced more than 2 million people.

 Praying Fervently for Leah Sharibu and Family